Seasonal Festivals & Events

 Please note: Event dates are tentative.
 Please search for the event on the current Events Calendar before planning your trip.

 - Car Show season kicks off with Spring Carlisle at the end of April.
-Other spring auto shows at the Carlisle Fairgrounds include Import & Performance Nationals.
+Other spring auto shows at the Carlisle Fairgrounds include Performance & Style and Import & Kit.

 - Each Spring, the Appalachian Trail Museum Festival celebrates another season of hiker culture with guest speakers, kids programming and more.